 - cover the main findings of the inspection, including both strengths and weaknesses

 - clearly communicate the likely judgements

-- indicate likely recommendations, with clear reference to the relevant national minimum standard or quality standard (where relevant), providing a clear direction for improvement
+- indicate likely requirements and recommendations, with clear reference to the relevant regulation or guidance in the ‘Guide to the children’s homes regulations, including the quality standards’ providing a clear direction for improvement

 - use the grade descriptors and the evidence to clearly indicate how the judgements have been reached

 - confirm when the report will be sent to the manager for comments on factual accuracy (see ’timeframe‘)